-Scott BrownAssociate Professor of Counseling and Human Development Cynthia Ann Parker College of Liberal Arts Counseling & Human Development
+Scott BrownAssociate Professor of Human Development Cynthia Ann Parker College of Liberal Arts Counseling & Human Development

 - Bachelor of Science from Abilene Christian University in Psychology in 1981